Town-of-Impostors/TownOfImpostors/README.md

 ## How about the hat angles for animations such as the ladder climb in Airship?
 That currently won't be supported yet for custom hats.
 But, I plan to add support for those in a future version!

 ---

+<h1 id="customhats">Streamer Mode</h1>

+From 1.7.1 onwards, there is a new streamer mode that can be toggled on.

+This makes it easier for streamers as you won't have to manually hide the code anymore on stream, it will be hidden for you.

+### How do I get the room code?
+When you create a room, the room code will be copied to your clipboard.
+Simply paste it somewhere and pass it onto others.

+If you accidentally copied something else before pasting the room code somewhere, you can get your copy/clipboard history by using `Windows Key + V`.
+Or you can just make another room.

+---